 Have you ever stood in front of someone for up to an hour waiting for them to take their seizure medication, while they paced back and forth in front of you?
-Or had a child ask for a cookie seventy-five times in two minutes?
-Or tried to get them out of the house because you need to be somewhere and they are taking their sweet glorious time, as they battle an anxiety attack and now you are late?
+Or had a child who was asking for a cookie seventy-five times in two minutes?
+Or tried to get them out of the house because you need to be somewhere and they are taking their sweet glorious time, as they battle an anxiety attack, and now you are late?

 I prayed for patience, but I didn’t get patience… I got autism.